-Many of us are becoming more concerned about what we eat, and for that reason, we do not use any animal fats in our cooking.
-We do not add lard to the meat dishes and no animal products are used in the preparation of non-meat items—such as no chicken broth in the rice, no lard in either style of beans, and no lard on the tortillas.
+Many of us are watching what we eat; therefore, Pachanga does not use any animal fats in our food.
+We don’t add lard to the meat dishes and no animal products are used in the preparation of non-meat items.
+There is no chicken broth in the rice, no lard in either style of beans, and no lard in the tortillas.

 The people of Mexico do not use many commercially canned or pre-packaged foods in their cooking, and neither do we.
 Our salsas, entrees and desserts are made in our kitchen using a minimal amount of pre-packaged foods.
 When making salsas we roast the peppers and tomatillos on the griddle before the ingredients are put together—just as it’s done in Mexico.

 Our chili poppers are also made with fresh peppers, which are roasted and then peeled before being stuffed, coated with batter and then deep-fried.
 We make both corn and flour tortillas fresh every day—in the front of the kitchen where you are always welcome to watch.